Learning

 As a result, your bank or credit card company places a temporary hold on that balance (the amount of the item you purchased), so if you were to max out the card right after buying your soda or snack, they would know that the available balance is less than what is currently stated.

-So if you purchased an item and then looked at your statement right after, you're going to see both the actual charge (which hasn't been processed yet) and the temporary hold.
+So, if you purchased an item and then looked at your statement right after, you'd see both the actual charge (which hasn't been processed yet) and the temporary hold.

-Once the vending company receives the payment from your credit card service, the temporary hold is removed.
+The temporary hold is removed once the vending company receives the payment from your credit card service.
 This process typically takes 1-2 days, but sometimes longer.
-If the hold is never removed, we suggest you contact your bank or credit card provider.
+We suggest you contact your bank or credit card provider if the hold is never removed.

 New call-to-action